 Every effort is made to work with each student to establish a suitable field placement relevant to the practicum year that will maximize his or her growth and learning of professional and practice skills and abilities.
-Due to the nature of the online program, covering multiple states and locales, in large part, students are responsible for finding their practicum agency, The Director of Field Experiences or other assigned faculty, will work individually with each student to assist in brainstorming and identifying agencies that fit the student's interests and in securing a viable placement.
+Due to the nature of the online program, covering multiple states and locales, in large part, students are responsible for finding their practicum agency.
+Students can use the database of field sites located in the Tevera system to locate a site in their area or suggest a site.
+The Director of Field Experiences or other assigned faculty, is also available to work individually with each student to assist in brainstorming and identifying agencies that fit the student's interests and in securing a viable placement.
 Field applications are due a minimum of three months in advance of the start of each practicum and students are required to identify three possible placements sites at this time.
-Also, the Director of Field Experiences will arrange interviews with each student at their request to assist each student in developing a plan for obtaining a field placement.
+The Director of Field Experiences or other field faculty will arrange interviews with each student at their request to assist her or him in developing a plan for obtaining a field placement.